How to Get a Stuck Screw Undone: 7 Brilliant Tips That Work

 Dealing with Rusted Screws

-Here’s how you can loosen and remove a rusted screw:
+Here are some methods to loosen and remove a rusted screw:

 1. Use Penetrating Oil

-• Allow it to sit for about 15-20 minutes
+• Allow it to sit for about 15-20 minutes.

-• Attempt to turn the screw again
+• Attempt to turn the screw again.

 2. Apply Heat

-• Use a hairdryer or heat gun
+• Use a hairdryer or heat gun.

-• Direct heat onto the stuck screw
+• Direct the heat at the stuck screw.

-• After heating, try turning the screw again
+• After heating, try turning the screw again.

 3. Use a Screw Extractor or Drill